WingLim/MicFix/README.md

 bash install.sh uninstall
 ```

-## Features

-- Supports headset plug/unplug.
-- Doesn't require `CodecCommander`, `hda-verb` or `alc-verb` to function.

 ## Supported Devices

-The hda-verb command comes from [patch_realtek.c](https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c) and [ComboJack](https://github.com/hackintosh-stuff/ComboJack), but because of the limited devices, only some of them were tested on MacOS.
+The hda-verb command comes from [patch_realtek.c](https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c), but because of the limited devices, only some of them were tested on MacOS.

 I'd appreciate it if someone could help me test the devices.